OfficeDev/msteams-docs.pt-BR/msteams-platform/bots/how-to/create-a-bot-commands-menu.md

 # <a name="python"></a>[Python](#tab/python)

-Você pode analisar a parte **@Menção** parte do texto da mensagem usando um método estático fornecido com o Bot Framework. É um método da classe `TurnContext` chamado `remove_recipient_mention`.
+You can parse out the **@Mention** portion of the message text using a static method provided with the Bot Framework.
+It is a method of the `TurnContext` class named `remove_recipient_mention`.

 O código Python para analisar a parte **\@Menção** do texto da mensagem é o seguinte: